 You have the right to correct your personal data that we hold.

 Only Officers of the Society who have need for access by reason of their position in MHS will have access to personal data.
 Your personal information, including email address, will be kept on a computer with up-to-date virus protection, firewall software and spyware.
 A back-up copy will be kept on an encrypted removable hardware device.
 Paper copies may be made, but will be kept securely by those officers of MHS who need to use such copies and disposed of securely when no longer required for use.

-The contact information of non-members who make historical or other enquiries addressed to MHS is stored as securely as members data and is deleted at the completion of the enquiry or after one year, whichever is the longer period.
+The contact information of non-members who make historical or other enquiries addressed to MHS is stored securely and is deleted at the completion of the enquiry or after one year, whichever is the longer period.

 MHS does not collect information about individual visitors to our website.
 However, this privacy notice does not cover the links within this site linking to other websites, whose own privacy statements you should read.